 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/8321/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 A trinomial is a polynomial consisting of three terms.
-Typical trinomials which appear in math problems have the form of quadratic trinomials
+Typical trinomials that appear in math problems have the form of quadratic trinomials.

-You are usually asked to factor these trinomials, in other words, get from trinomial to the product of two binomials.
+You are usually asked to factor these trinomials; in other words, get from trinomial to the product of two binomials.
 You can use the calculator below to check your results.
 The calculator also shows steps needed to achieve the result.
-General description of the steps needed to perform factoring can be found below the calculator.
+A general description of the steps needed to perform factoring can be found below the calculator.

-- If the first term a is negative, factor out -1 to get simpler trinomial.
+- If the first term a is negative, factor out -1 to get a simpler trinomial.

-- Look for common factor of all three terms, factor it out to get simpler trinomial.
-You can use calculator for The Greatest Common Factor of several numbers to do that.
+- Look for the common factor of all three terms, factor it out to get a simpler trinomial.
+You can use a calculator for The Greatest Common Factor of several numbers to do that.

-- Find two numbers, r and s, whose sum is equal to the second term of the trinomial (r+s=b) and whose product is equal to first term multiplied by third term (rs=ac).
+- Find two numbers, r and s, whose sum is equal to the second term of the trinomial (r+s=b) and whose product is equal to the first term multiplied by the third term (rs=ac).
 To do that, you need to list all possible factors for the ac, and then find the factors, whose sum is b.
-Trinomial terms are usually simple enough for this to be done by hand, however, you can also use Factoring calculator to get all the factors.
+Trinomial terms are usually simple enough for this to be done by hand.
+However, you can also use Factoring calculator to get all the factors.

 - Rewrite the trinomial in the form

-- Use grouping and distributivity to finally factor the polynomial.
+- Use grouping and distributivity to factor the polynomial finally.